⚠️

-Although provided, we strongly advise the use of the theme property to control the look and feel of the dashboard.
-We recommend keeping usage of CSS classes to a minimum.
+We strongly advise the use of the theme property to control the look and feel of the dashboard.
+We recommend keeping the usage of CSS classes to a minimum.

-If there is something which the theme property does not allow you to control.
-Please get in-touch with our support team to see how we can help.
+If there is something that the theme property does not allow you to control.
+Please get in touch with our support team to see how we can help.

 CSS